ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/footer/docs/group1.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/standardised-template/">Standardised</Link> or <Link to="/ec/core-template/">Core</Link> category
+- do not follow these guidelines when you are updating sites that fall under the Standardised or Core category